rakukanteki/rakukanteki/README.md

 ## Projects:
 #### 1. __AgroVision | Smart Diagnosis for Plant Diseases__  ___[See Code](https://github.com/rakukanteki/Plant-Disease-Classification-using-MLflow-and-DVC)___
-   - Designed and implemented a complete MLOps pipeline for plant disease classification using TensorFlow.
-Integrated DagsHub, MLflow, and DVC for experiment tracking and pipeline versioning.
-Developed a CI/CD  pipeline with AWS and GitHub Actions for seamless deployment.
-Built a Flask-based web app with HTML/CSS for real-time predictions.
-Followed modular coding and OOP principles to ensure scalability and maintainability.
-Leveraged Docker for containerization and cloud deployment for production readiness.
+   - Designed and implemented a complete **MLOps** pipeline for plant disease classification using **TensorFlow**.
+Integrated **DagsHub, MLflow, and DVC for experiment tracking and pipeline versioning**.
+Developed a **CI/CD**  pipeline with **AWS and GitHub Actions** for seamless deployment.
+Built a Flask-based web app with **HTML/CSS** for real-time predictions.
+Followed **modular coding and OOP** principles to ensure scalability and maintainability.
+Leveraged **Docker** for containerization and cloud deployment for production readiness.

 ## Blogs:
 1. Confusing LLMs with Adversarial Inputs inspired from the Kaggle Competition named **`LLMs: You Can't Please Them All`**.
 [Read](https://medium.com/@optimisticfellow3652/confusing-llms-with-adversarial-inputs-4a2269f5e20b)